-U. S. Army Sergeant First Class Kenneth "Westy" Westbrook, of Shiprock, New Mexico, while serving as a combat adviser, assigned to 1st Brigade, 1st Infantry Division, Ft.
-Riley, KS, died on October 7, 2009, at Walter Reed Army Medical Center, Washington, D.C.
-He sustained gunshot wounds when insurgents ambushed his patrol September 8, 2009, in Ganjigal Valley, Afghanistan, .
+U. S. Army Sergeant First Class Kenneth "Westy" Westbrook, of Shiprock, New Mexico, died of wounds October 7, 2009 at Walter Reed Army Medical Center, Washington, D.C.
+He sustained gunshot wounds when insurgents ambushed his patrol on September 8, 2009, in Ganjigal Valley, Afghanistan.

 He is survived by his wife Charlene, three sons, Zachary, Joshua and Joseph, his parents, Ruth and Marshall Westbrook, two brothers David and Richard and sister, Sandra.
 Ken’s older brother, Marshall Westbrook, of the New Mexico Army National Guard was killed in action in Iraq on October 1, 2005 when an IED detonated on his patrol.

-Ken was flown to Walter Reed Army Medical Center in Washington, DC and died of complications from his wounds.
-He died October 7, 2009 in the arms of his wife, Char Westbrook.
-Westy was posthumously awarded the Silver Star for his actions September 8, 2009.
-He once confided in his wife, "If I should not come home…don’t forget about me.”
+Ken was flown to Walter Reed Army Medical Center, Washington, DC and died of complications from his wounds on October 7, 2009, in the arms of his wife, Charlene Westbrook.
+He was posthumously awarded the Silver Star for his actions September 8, 2009.
+When I met with Charlene after our return from deployment, she confided to me the words he spoke to her just prior our team deployment: "If I should not come home…don’t forget me.”

 Videos below describe that fateful morning September 8, 2009.